xianyuntang/simpleocr/Readme.md

-# simpleocr library
+# Simpleocr library
 simpleocr is a python OCR package for traditional chinese based on deep learning method.

 The library consists of text localization and text recognition.

-## text localization
+## Text localization
 The model is the reimplementation of CRAFT(Character-Region Awareness For Text detection) by tensorflow.

 [paper](https://arxiv.org/abs/1904.01941) | [github](https://github.com/clovaai/CRAFT-pytorch)

-## text recognition
+## Text recognition
-The reimplementation is based on CRNN model which RNN layer is replaced with self-attention layer.
+The reimplementation is based on CRNN model that RNN layer is replaced with self-attention layer.

 ##### CRNN
 [paper](https://arxiv.org/abs/1707.03985)

-##### self attention
+##### Self attention

 [paper](https://arxiv.org/abs/1706.03762)

-# installation
+# Installation
 ```
 $ pip install simpleocr
 ```